vinods03/deep_learning/README.md

 # CNN_Brain_Tumor_detection.ipynb

 Brain tumour detection using images.
 Was initially getting an f1-score of 0 for No brain tumour.
 Tried several options to bring f1-score of both yes and no, accuracy to ~80%

+# NLP_13_Spotify_Reviews_using_Sentiment_Analysis.ipynb

+Classify reviews as positive or negative using Sentiment Analysis